-Key audit matter

-Estimation of fair value of financial assets at fair value through profit or loss

-As disclosed in Note 19 to the consolidated financial statements, the Group has financial assets at fair value through profit or loss of USD 119 million at 31 December 2021.
+Key audit matter How our audit addressed the key audit matter Estimation of fair value of financial assets at fair value through profit or loss Estimation of fair value of financial assets As disclosed in Note 19 to the consolidated financial statements, the Group has financial assets at fair value through profit or loss of USD 119 million at 31 December 2021.
 These assets arise from certain reserve based earn out entitlements from Joint Operations Partners MOL Hungarian Oil and Gas Public Limited Company ('MOL'), OMV Upstream International GMBH ('OMV') and certain confined payments from RWE Supply & Trading GmbH.
 Estimating the fair value of these assets is a complex process and involves a high estimation uncertainty.
-In February 2020, the Group together with Crescent Petroleum commenced arbitration proceedings against MOL and OMV due to their attempts to avoid paying reserve based earn out payments to the Group and Crescent Petroleum arising out of the terms of the Sale and Purchase agreement entered into between the Parties in 2009 through which both MOL and OMV, acquired their respective 10% shareholding in Pearl Petroleum.

-We have identified this as key audit matter as the recognition of financial assets at fair value through profit or loss requires significant judgements and estimates to be undertaken by management including the final outcome of the arbitration proceedings against MOL and OMV.
+In February 2020, the Group together with Crescent Petroleum commenced arbitration proceedings against MOL and OMV at fair value through profit or loss We performed the below procedures in relation to management's assessment of the fair value of financial assets: We have discussed the status of the ongoing arbitration with the Group's management including the legal department, in addition to review of the related arbitration documents; We have assessed reasonableness of management's rationale for concluding on the probability of the collection, reviewed the cash received during the year and reviewed legal advice provided to management by external lawyers due to their attempts to avoid paying reserve based earn out payments to the Group and Crescent Petroleum arising out of the terms of the Sale and Purchase agreement entered into between the Parties in 2009 through which both MOL and OMV, acquired their respective 10% shareholding in Pearl Petroleum.
+We have identified this as key audit matter as the recognition of financial assets at fair value through profit or loss requires significant judgements and estimates to be undertaken by involved in the arbitration; We have evaluated the reasonableness of the discount rates used; and We also reviewed the adequacy of the related disclosures in the consolidated financial statements, including management's judgements and estimation uncertainty surrounding the carrying value of the assets.